Pennsylvania Court Records

 The Difference Between a Divorce and an Annulment in Pennsylvania

-Couples in Pennsylvania can decide to dissolve a marriage due to infidelity, distrust, or other reasons.
+Couples in Pennsylvania may decide to dissolve a marriage due to infidelity, distrust, or other reasons.
 The union must be faulted before the case can be granted an audience in Pennsylvania court.
-Unlike other states, when it comes to divorce, Pennsylvania is a fault and no-fault state.
-No-fault divorce is for parties that do not want to battle at court and face risks of unfavorable judgments.
-In this type of divorce, no one carries the blame, and the couples will only agree that the marriage is broken beyond repair.
-Grounds for a fault divorce fall under Pennsylvania law 23 Pa.
+Unlike other states, Pennsylvania is a fault and no-fault state.
+No-fault divorce is for parties that do not want to battle in court and face the risks of unfavorable judgments.
+In this type of divorce, no one carries the blame, and the couple only agrees that the marriage is broken beyond repair.
+Grounds for a fault divorce generally fall under Pennsylvania law 23 Pa.
 C.S.A 3301 et seq. grounds include bigamy, making marriage intolerable by humiliating the innocent spouse, adultery, abandonment for at least a year without cause, a felony conviction, and cruelty such as domestic abuse, which threatens the health or life of the innocent and injured spouse.

 Just like divorce, annulment also ends a marriage.
-An annulment is the legal proceeding involving marriage dissolution by a declaration that it is invalid or void through a court order.
+An annulment is the legal proceeding involving marriage dissolution by a court order declaring that it is invalid or void.
 It makes it seem like it never happened.
-Annulment could be for personal or religious reasons, but it is typically preferred when a couple wishes to avoid divorce.
-Although a religious annulment is also possible, it has no legal effect on the marital status under the Pennsylvania rule of law.
+Annulment may be for personal or religious reasons, but it is typically preferred when a couple wishes to avoid divorce.
+Although a religious annulment is also possible, it usually has no legal effect on the marital status under the Pennsylvania rule of law.
 Void and voidable marriages are the two grounds for annulment in Pennsylvania.
-Divorce certificates can be obtained from the county clerk's office where the document was issued or at the State Library of Pennsylvania.
+Divorce certificates may be obtained from the county clerk's office where the document was issued or at the State Library of Pennsylvania.

 What is a Pennsylvania Divorce Decree?

-Pennsylvania divorce decree refers to an order by the court declaring the end of a marriage.
+A Pennsylvania divorce decree is a court order declaring the end of a marriage.
 The decree gives either spouse the liberty to remarry.
-Interested persons can complete the Pennsylvania Decree forms and go through the procedures.
+Interested parties can complete the Pennsylvania Decree forms and follow the procedures.

 What is an Annulment in Pennsylvania?

 Some states use divorce and annulment interchangeably, but that is not the norm in Pennsylvania.
 Annulment and divorce represent two different actions.
 An annulment voids a marriage, making it appear as if it never occurred, which means no court trials and no settlement involving child custody and asset division.
-According to the Statutes of Pennsylvania, situations where an annulment can be issued in Pennsylvania, include:
+According to the Statutes of Pennsylvania, situations where an annulment may be issued in Pennsylvania include:

 - Cases of mental incapacity involving either party not being able to consent to the marriage legally.